kastnerc/totokos-frontend/README.md

 ## Conclusion

 All in all, the visual part of the website created by the team is complete, and they await their grade from their teacher, expecting their work to be well rewarded.
-The database is fully functionnal, and the web pages are completely finished and furnished for commercial use of the ficticious Totoko's Temptations.
+The database is fully functionnal, and the web pages are completely finished and furnished for commercial use of the ficticious _Totoko's Temptations_.

 ### Links
 ![Totoko Animation Chefbase](https://github.com/user-attachments/assets/883d75ef-4e60-431d-a6d2-29982d631119)

-Totoko's Temptations:
+_Totoko's Temptations_:
 https://github.com/calebk5/Web-Client-UA3

 Totoko's Backend: